-Feral pigeons usually build their nests in protected environments and sheltered areas such as buildings and other farm structures.
-Large numbers of such pest birds’ nests are often found in loft spaces, underside of bridges, sheltered ledges of buildings and also within derelict factories or homes.
+Feral pigeons usually build their nests in protected environments and sheltered areas such as buildings and other industrial or agricultural structures.
+Large numbers of such pest birds’ nests are often found in loft spaces, the underside of bridges, sheltered ledges of buildings, and also within derelict factories or homes.

 Feral Pigeons Glasgow

-Once they colonize an area, their deposits of bird fouling builds up quickly and can even cause a major damage.
-If such fouling is left for a reasonable length of time, it can become layered up to several inches and may lead to a major mess.
+Once they colonize an area, their deposits of bird fouling build up quickly and can even cause significant structural damage.
+If such fouling is left for a reasonable length of time, it can become layered up to several inches and will become a very real health hazard to anyone nearby.